Timmmdavis/CutAndDisplace/README.md

 This code was created in windows MATLAB versions:

-2015a:2016b
+2015a:2016b:2017a

 It’s also been tested in Octave GUI windows versions:

 4.0.0:4.0.3

 although there are sometimes 'bugs' in the Octave Windows version it tends to run fine.
-It tends to fail for me when dealing with strings.
+It tends to fail in certain places, such as dealing with strings and drawing transparent objects so slight modifications may be required.

-It has also been tested very briefly using MATLAB 2016b on Linux and Mac as well but errors may exist when loading the file paths i.e \ /
+It has also been run on both on Linux and Mac versions of MATLAB (2016b) and works fine.
+For these versions errors may exist when loading the file paths in newer scripts not tested on these platforms i.e \ /.

 I have tried to comment lines as much as possible.
 References to 'Pollard' are :'Pollard, D.D. and Fletcher, R.C., 2005.
 Fundamentals of structural geology.
 Cambridge University Press.'